Photoplethysmogram: Monitoring respiration

 Respiration affects the cardiac cycle by varying the intrapleural pressure, the pressure between the thoracic wall and the lungs.
 Since the heart resides in the thoracic cavity between the lungs, the partial pressure of inhaling and exhaling greatly influence the pressure on the vena cava and the filling of the right atrium.

 During inspiration, intrapleural pressure decreases by up to 4 mm Hg, which distends the right atrium, allowing for faster filling from the vena cava, increasing ventricular preload, but decreasing stroke volume.
 Conversely during expiration, the heart is compressed, decreasing cardiac efficiency and increasing stroke volume.
 When the frequency and depth of respiration increases, the venous return increases, leading to increased cardiac output.

 Much research has focused on estimating respiratory rate from the photoplethysmogram, as well as more detailed respiratory measurements such as inspiratory time.

 Monitoring depth of anesthesia

 Anesthesiologists must often judge subjectively whether a patient is sufficiently anesthetized for surgery.
 As seen in the figure, if a patient is not sufficiently anesthetized, the sympathetic nervous system response to an incision can generate an immediate response in the amplitude of the PPG.

 Monitoring hypo- and hypervolemia

-Shamir, Eidelman, et al. studied the interaction between inspiration and removal of 10% of a patient’s blood volume for blood banking before surgery.
+Shamir, Eidelman, et al. studied the interaction between inspiration and removal of 10% of a patient's blood volume for blood banking before surgery.
 They found that blood loss could be detected both from the photoplethysmogram from a pulse oximeter and an arterial catheter.
 Patients showed a decrease in the cardiac pulse amplitude caused by reduced cardiac preload during exhalation when the heart is being compressed.

 Monitoring blood pressure

-The FDA reportedly provided clearance to a photoplethysmography-based cuffless blood pressure monitor in August 2019.
+PPG also enables non-invasive blood pressure measurements, with wrist acquired PPG signals presenting a major opportunity for smartwatches and other wearables.
+Various approaches have been investigated, including pulse transit time (PTT), pulse arrival time (PAT), pulse wave velocity (PWV), and pulse wave analysis (PWA).
+These parameters correlate with blood pressure and can be converted into BP values using appropriate algorithms.
+However, applying these methods to wrist worn wearables is challenging, as most require two devices to measure parameters at a certain distance apart.
+Consequently, PWA has emerged as the most prevalent approach for cuffless blood pressure estimation using wrist based PPG signals.
+This technique involves extracting features from the PPG waveform and training machine learning models such as linear regression, support vector machines, or neural networks to estimate blood pressure.